Right to sit

 Seated cashiers at a supermarket in Ukraine, July 2019.

 The right to sit, also known as suitable seating, refers to laws or policies granting workers the right to be given seating at the workplace.
 Jurisdictions that have enshrined "right to sit" laws or policies include Austria, Japan, Germany, Mexico, France, Spain, Argentina, the United Kingdom, Jamaica, South Africa, Eswatini, Cameroon, Tanzania, Uganda, Lesotho, Malaysia, Brazil, Israel, Ireland, Zambia, Guyana, the Indian states of Tamil Nadu and Kerala, and the British overseas territories of Gibraltar and Montserrat.
 Almost all states of the United States and Australia, as well as the majority of Canadian provinces, passed right to sit legislation for women workers between 1881 and 1917.
 US states with current, gender-neutral right to sit legislation include California, Florida, Massachusetts, Montana, New Jersey, Oregon, and Wisconsin.

 A right to sit provision is included in the International Labour Organization's Hygiene (Commerce and Offices) Convention, 1964; the international treaty being ratified by 52 countries as of 2023.
 EU-OSHA recommends suitable seating as a best practice.
 Local jurisdictions with right to sit laws include Ann Arbor, Michigan; St. Louis, Missouri; and London's Royal Borough of Kensington and Chelsea.

 Some jurisdictions have revoked their right to sit laws, including Quebec, Washington, D.C., the majority of US states, and some cities such as Baltimore, Chicago, and Portland.
 Many right to sit laws originally contained gendered language specifying women workers only.
 Some jurisdictions maintain gendered laws, such as Belize and Trinidad and Tobago, but many jurisdictions have amended their right to sit laws to be gender neutral.
 Jurisdictions without general right to sit laws often grant seating to disabled, pregnant, or minor workers as a reasonable accommodation.
-In some workplaces, unionized workers have gained suitable seating provisions in their work contracts.
+In some workplaces, unionized workers have gained suitable seating provisions in their work contracts as part of collective bargaining.
+The right to stand may also be protected in some jurisdictions, especially for workers with a sitting disability.